Where we work

 Animals & Plants

 Lake Indawgyi is one of the largest freshwater lakes in Southeast Asia.
-Important habitats around the lake include extensive grasslands and rainforests on the surrounding mountain slopes.
-The lake not only encompasses important habitats but is also home to a unique fish fauna.
-Numerous Sarus cranes, gray pelicans, woolly-necked storks, and black-capped storks, as well as several critically endangered vulture species inhabit the areas surrounding the lake.
-Rare monkeys, such as Eastern hoolock gibbons and Shortridge’s langurs, as well as gaur, Asian black bear, and clouded leopard live in the adjacent forests.
+Important habitats around the lake include extensive grasslands and rainforests on the surrounding hillsides.
+The lake not only includes important habitats, but is also home to a unique fish fauna.
+Numerous Sarus cranes, gray pelicans, Woolly-necked and Claw-billed storks, and several critically endangered vulture species inhabit the areas surrounding the lake.
+The adjacent forests are home to rare monkeys, such as Eastern White-browed Gibbons and Shortridge Langurs, as well as Gaur, Ruffed Bear and Clouded Leopard.

 Endangered heraldic animal